Keppra: 7 things you should know

 - Keppra is rapidly and almost completely absorbed after oral administration.
 It reduces seizure frequency by about half in 20 to 40% of people who take it.

-- Keppra tablets and oral solution are absorbed to the same extent.
+- Keppra tablets and the oral solution are absorbed to the same extent.

 More about Keppra (levetiracetam)